mangdangroboticsclub/MiniPupperDocs/docs/guide/SLAM.rst

 2. Teleoperation
 ------------

-**NOTE: Once SLAM node is successfully up and running, we can use teleoperation to explore unknown area of the map.
+Following the steps below, we can use teleoperation to explore unknown area of the map.

+**NOTE: Once SLAM node is successfully up and running.
 Vigorous change of the linear and angular speed might lower the smoothness of map generated.**
 **WARNING: Make sure to run the Bringup from the Mini Pupper before teleoperation.
 Be careful when testing the robot on the table as the robot might fall during teleoperation.**

 2.1 Keyboard